-Principles in Practice: Bank Street Education Center Stakeholder Participation
+CASE STUDY: Bank Street Education Center

 This case explores Bank Street Education Center's (Education Center) approach to facilitating stakeholder participation in their partnership with Yonkers Public Schools (YPS).
 Using their system-change model, the Throughline of Learning, the Education Center hub team has helped the district lay the groundwork for a sustainable participatory infrastructure that invites stakeholders at each layer of the YPS ecosystem to contribute to strategy and practice.